Xixiao007/Xixiao007.github.io/_posts/2018-9-18-venezuela-crypto.md

 6. It is illegal to trade by USD or any other foreign currency.
 7. Crypto mining was prohibited but not anymore.
 8. Crypto has a market price but often times people pay a lot more to obtain the basic living supplies such as food and water.
+9. People who never thought of leaving the country started crossing the boarder to Columbia and Brazil.

 I couldn't imagine what would have been the situation in Venezuela if crypto was not invented.
 Perhaps USD or Euro in spite of the existence of capital control law.